In the children's act

 The social science literature focuses on the subjective and objective aspects of mediation – improving the relationship between the disputing parties and between a parent and child, satisfaction and connectivity, reduced legal costs and effectiveness.

-The socio-legal literature offers explanations of behavior that transcends the traditional views of how people view and react to the law as it focuses on the parties' subjective perceptions of the fairness and legitimacy of various dispute resolution procedures.
+The socio-legal literature offers explanations of behaviour that transcends the traditional views of how people view and react to the law as it focuses on the parties' subjective perceptions of the fairness and legitimacy of various dispute resolution procedures.

 The essence of mediation is that it involves an impartial third party who creates a safe space within which one is able to explore different solutions to bring about a negotiated agreement acceptable to the disputing parties.
-It is a space where the parties are able to communicate their frustrations, insecurities, concerns, needs, dissatisfactions wishes and desires. it is a quick and comparative inexpensive process which is conducted on a without prejudice basis and is confidential in nature.
+It is a space where the parties are able to communicate their frustrations, insecurities, concerns, needs, dissatisfactions wishes and desires. it is a quick and comparatively inexpensive process that is conducted on a without prejudice basis and is confidential in nature.
 The process re-orientates parties towards each other without imposing rules or outcomes on them but rather enabling the parties to be more involved in the process of resolution, helping the parties to achieve a new and shared perception of their relationship which will then re-direct their attitudes and dispositions towards each other.

-Mediation avoids the win/lose situation of the adversarial system thereby bringing about a greater sense of satisfaction and closure than a resolution which is imposed upon them by a court or uninvolved third party.
+Mediation avoids the win/lose situation of the adversarial system thereby bringing about a greater sense of satisfaction and closure than a resolution that is imposed upon them by a court or uninvolved third party.
 Proponents of mediation on a deeper level also opine that mediation has the ability to transform disputing parties into more psychologically and morally aware people.
-This it does by offering disputants a space where many different issues and aspects are confronted and dealt with thus bringing about self determination and empowerment as the parties are directly involved in the process and are not able to hide behind their lawyers.
+This it does by offering disputants space where many different issues and aspects are confronted and dealt with thus bringing about self-determination and empowerment as the parties are directly involved in the process and are not able to hide behind their lawyers.

-There has been a resistance (and in South Africa it remains a strong resistance) to court mandated mediation.
+There has been a resistance (and in South Africa, it remains a strong resistance) to court-mandated mediation.
 However, Court connected mediation flourishes in Australia, in certain states of America and in the United Kingdom.
 The humble hope for a Court connected/mandated mediation is simply that it might lead to fairness and affordable justice where the adversarial model might not.
 It will also assist the justice system by reducing case loads on the Courts, the Family Advocate's offices and provide people with greater access to justice.
-I will return to the issue of Court mandated mediation in the South African context later.
+I will return to the issue of Court-mandated mediation in the South African context later.

 MEDIATION AND THE PRACTISE THEREOF